-The land covered by Dee Why Headland is zoned as Land Management Zone (LMZ) under the Bush Fire Risk Management Plan (WPBFMC 2000).
-The existing Bush Fire Environment Assessment Code (RFS 2006) does apply to this reserve, with restrictions within Section A and C of the reserve, involving areas within 100m of Spinifex Grassland, Coastal Banksia-Eucalypt Scrub and Coastal Wattle Heath.
+The land covered by Fitzpatrick Reserve is zoned a Land Management Zone (LMZ) under the Bush Fire Risk Management Plan (WPBFMC 2000) and is not considered to be restricted or excluded land; as such the existing Bush Fire Environment Assessment Code (RFS 2006) does apply to this reserve.

-2.7 Planning for Bush Fire Protection 2001
+2.6 Planning for Bush Fire Protection 2001

-Planning for Bush Fire Protection (PBP), prepared by the Rural Fire Service and Planning NSW is the key bush fire planning document for the state.
+Planning for Bush Fire Protection (PBP), prepared by the Rural Fire Service and Planning NSW is the key bush fire planning document for the State.
 The document identifies requirements and strategies for new developments to help protect them from bush fire hazards.
 It details the location and depth of asset protection zones, fire trails and perimeter roads, water supply and building standards in bush fire risk areas.

-2.8 National Parks and Wildlife Act 1974
+2.7 National Parks and Wildlife Act 1974

-Aboriginal and cultural heritage sites are protected under this act, as well as threatened flora, fauna and endangered ecological plant communities.
-The Department of Environment and Conservation (DEC) are named as the responsible authority under the act, which extends to the protection of items outside the reserve system.
+Aboriginal and cultural heritage sites are protected under this Act, as well as threatened flora, fauna and endangered ecological plant communities.
+The Department of Environment and Conservation (DEC) are named as the responsible authority under the Act, which extends to the protection of items outside the reserve system.

-2.9 Environment Protection & Biodiversity Conservation Act 1999
+2.8 Environment Protection & Biodiversity Conservation Act 1999

-The Commonwealth Environment Protection & Biodiversity Conservation Act 1999 (EPBC Act) stipulates that approval from the Commonwealth Environment Minister is required if a development is likely to have a significant impact on matters considered to be of National Environmental Significance.
+The Commonwealth Environment Protection & Biodiversity Conservation Act 1999 (EPBC Act), stipulates that approval from the Commonwealth Environment Minister is required if a development is likely to have a significant impact on matters considered to be of National Environmental Significance.